 Tennessee and Georgia allow an injured person to sue for punitive damages when the proof indicates the defendant’s behavior is grossly negligent, intentional or reckless.

 Punitive damages are meant to punish the defendant and not compensate the injured person for losses caused by the injury.
-Punitive damages are designed to prevent other people from behaving in the same or a similar reckless way.
+They are designed to prevent other people from behaving in the same or a similar reckless way.
 For example, punitive damages are appropriate in a “road rage” car collision.

 Limits on Punitive Damages

 Tennessee caps punitive damages at $750,000 dollars.
-Georgia places no such cap on punitive damages.
+Georgia places no such cap.

-If you or a loved one has been injured because of someone’s negligence, such as in a car wreck, you may be entitled to compensation including punitive damages.
+If you or a loved one has been injured because of someone’s negligence, such as in a car accident, drunk driving accident, or nursing home abuse, you may be entitled to compensation including punitive damages.
 Because personal injury claims are usually complicated, it is always in your best interest to work with an experienced personal injury attorney in order to maximize compensation.